joelparkerhenderson/issues/README.md

 ## Score discussion

+This section has score discussion notes.
+The quotes are excerpted, synthesized, and sometimes anonymized.

 ### Score priority 0 (PO)

 Some teams choose to score by priority, and use Priority 0 (P0) as the most-important priority.

-For some teams, Priority 0 means emergency drop-everything else immediately.
-For some teams, Priority 0 means a release blocker that must be fixed before the next release delivery.
+* For some teams, Priority 0 means emergency drop-everything else immediately.

+* For some teams, Priority 0 means a release blocker that must be fixed before the next release delivery.

-Our opinion is don't use P0 because many stakeholders don't understand it easily, and it does not work at all with ordinal analogies - people do say "This is my first priority" and do not say "This is my zeroth priority".
+Our opinion is don't use P0 because many stakeholders don't understand it easily, and it does not work at all with ordinal analogies - people do say "This is my first priority" but do not say "This is my zeroth priority".

 ### Score severity 0 (S0)